INST-IT: Boosting Instance Understanding via Explicit Visual Prompt Instruction Tuning: Related Work

 \section{Related Work}

-\textbf{Large Multimodal Models.} Recently, significant progress has been witnessed in large multimodal models (LMMs).
-BLIP-2~\cite{li2023blip} and Flamingo~\cite{alayrac2022flamingo} leverage visual resamplers to integrate image features as language inputs by extracting a fixed number of visual tokens.
-In a parallel line of research, LLaVA~\cite{llava} and its follow-upds~\cite{deepstack,llava1d5,li2024llava,llavavideo,lin2024vila,mckinzie2025mm1,zhang2024mm1} have achieved remarkable success by connecting vision and language through a simple projection module.
-This approach has simplified the pipeline, even outperforming previous models with less training effort.
-Additionally, researchers are extending LMMs’ capabilities to temporal understanding by incorporating multi-frame inputs~\cite{videollava, Qwen2VL} or explicit temporal modules~\cite{li2025llama,he2024ma}, bringing these models closer to applications in real-world scenarios.
-However, we observe that existing LMMs struggle with instance-level understanding and often fail to accurately follow instructions to ground specific instances.
-We emphasize the importance of instance understanding and enhance it through instruction fine-tuning with explicit visual prompts, which also enhances general understanding.
+\fakeparagraph{Large multimodal models.} Recently, significant progress has been witnessed in LMMs~\cite{yin2024survey}.
+BLIP-2~\cite{li2023blip} and Flamingo~\cite{alayrac2022flamingo} leverage visual re-samplers to integrate image features as language inputs by extracting a fixed number of visual tokens.
+LLaVA~\cite{llava} and its follow-ups~\cite{llava1d5,li2024llava,lin2024vila,mckinzie2025mm1,zhang2024mm1, deepstack, chen2025comp} achieve remarkable success by connecting vision and language through a simple projection module.
+Additionally, researchers are extending LMMs’ capabilities to temporal understanding by incorporating multi-frame inputs~\cite{videollava, Qwen2VL, llavavideo} or explicit temporal modules~\cite{li2025llama,he2024ma} However, existing LMMs struggle with instance-level understanding and often fail to accurately follow instructions to ground specific instances.
+We emphasize the importance of instance understanding and enhance it through instruction fine-tuning with explicit visual prompts.